-No, we will always have equipment for juniors to use during practice and at Game Days.
+No, SCGA Junior will always have equipment for juniors to borrow during class and on-course play.

 This is my first session, how do I get my uniform?

-Uniforms are passed out at the beginning of the session during parent workshops.
+Uniforms are passed out at the beginning of the session and during parent workshops.
 If you are not able to attend a parent workshop, please let us know so that we can get your junior his/her uniform in a timely fashion.

 Do returning parents need to attend parent workshops at the beginning of each instruction session?

 What is Youth on Course and how can I sign up?

 Youth on Course provides juniors discounted access to more than 130 golf courses in Southern California and more than 1600 facilities in North America.
 Members can purchase a bucket of balls for $1- $2 and a round of golf for $2 -$5.
-As a member of the player & youth development program, juniors are eligible to purchase the golf pass at a discounted price of $30.
+As a member of the Player & Youth Development program, juniors are eligible to purchase Youth on Course at a discounted price of $30.
 If you would like to purchase a Youth on Course, please click here.

 Do juniors get a new polo every time they register for class?

-No, juniors only receive a polo the first time they register for class instruction with SCGA Junior.
+No — juniors only receive a complimentary polo and hat/visor the first time they register for class instruction with SCGA Junior.
 Replacements can be purchased in our E-Store.

 Why do juniors need a membership card?